 We have already seen how to manage Windows Power plans using Command Line, the pro’s and con’s of the different Power Plans and how to troubleshoot Power Plans in Windows operating system.
 Today, we will show you how to change Power Plan, Settings & Options in Windows 10/8/7 and create a Custom Power Plan.

-To start with, click on the battery icon visible on the taskbar of your Windows 8 computer screen and choose ‘More power options’.
+To start, click on the battery icon visible on the taskbar of your Windows computer screen and choose ‘More power options‘.

-Now, you can change the settings of the selected power plan (Power Saver).
-Here, you can select/change the SLEEP and DISPLAY power-plan settings.
+Now, you can change the settings of the selected Power Plan (Power Saver).
+Here, you can also change the SLEEP and DISPLAY power-plan settings.
 For instance, you can set the time for turning off the display, decide the time to put the computer to sleep, and so on.

 If you want, you can change the advanced power settings too.
 To do this, click on ‘Change advanced power settings‘ link.
 Check the screen shot above.

 Then, click on the ‘Change settings that are currently unavailable link‘.
 This option allows you to fine-tune several power plan settings.
 Make the changes as per your requirements.

 If you wish, you can also create a Custom Plan.
 However, for this, you need to go back to step 2 to access ‘More Power Options’ screen.
 There in the left-pane, you can find the option – Create a Power Plan.

 Click on the option to go to the Create a power plan window.
 There you can give your power plan a name and click ‘Next’.

 In the next screen you can choose the Sleep and the Display Settings you want to use and click the Create button.

 You will now be able to see your custom power plan under the Preferred Plans list.